betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 - "Guide.What.WhatPlantbeta.Product"
 - "Guide.What.WhatPlantbeta.Service"

 ## You can plant trees without Beta.
-Plantbeta isn't required to plant.
+Plantbeta isn't required to plant

 :::

-# <eco>Meet Plantbeta</eco>

 ::: info Plantbeta's **Mission**

 - To create a **open source** resource for planters where all knowledge is coherent and integrated into a single system which can be used to plant many types of land across the world.
 - To research and implement ways to make planters more effective by applying cutting edge interdisciplinary science to planter instruction.
 - To innovate planter tools.
 :::